CCXLV/facemash-v2/README.md

 Facemash like it is shown in The Social Network (2010)

-Made in Typescript and React
+Written in Typescript and React

 ### How to set up
 After downloading the code